-Dry stone walls, weathered windmills, a bluestone bridge and an historic hotel converted to a Bed and Breakfast.
-Use the tiny village of Darlington as a base for exploring volcanic lakes and plains and southern edge of the Grampians.
+Dry stone walls, weathered windmills, a bluestone bridge and a historic hotel.
+Use the tiny village of Darlington as a base for exploring our Volcanic Lakes and Plains and the southern edge of the Grampians.

 Picturesque sand bottomed Lake Tooliorook is located 5km from Lismore.
 The lake offers good fishing and boating amenity and superb views across to Mount Elephant (near Derrinallum).